benhord/pandora-etc/docs/README.md

 This folder contains the documentation for the project, built using [MkDocs](https://www.mkdocs.org/). `mkdocs` and all the required dependencies for building the docs are installed when you install this project with dev dependencies.

+!!! warning

-**Note: To make this work in your repo you will need to update your repo settings under `Settings/Pages/ so that docs are deployed from the`gh-pages` branch.**
+    To make this work in your repo you will need to update your repo settings under `Settings/Pages/` so that docs are deployed from the`gh-pages` branch.

 ## Writing Documentation